 - Lack of Acknowledgment: Not receiving credit for your contributions can be demotivating.

 - Feeling Isolated: If you’re constantly left out of critical discussions or decision-making processes, it may indicate a toxic dynamic.

 Types of Toxic Employees

-This kind of ‘social butterfly’ employee becomes toxic when they’re mostly preoccupied with fun stories and gossiping rather than actually working.
+This kind of ‘social butterfly’ employee becomes toxic when they’re mainly preoccupied with fun stories and gossiping rather than working.
 Besides, excessive gossip and ungrounded rumors can turn into office politics and create drama among your employees.
 This is a sign of a toxic job relationship.

 So, to avoid this, don’t squeeze your employees into cubicles, wishing for minimum contact.
 On the contrary, make sure your employees have enough time to interact with each other during lunch or after-work events.

 This way, they should stay more focused on work during billable hours.
 However, if specific employees seem to initiate office gossip constantly, it’s best to speak with them directly and ask them not to distract their coworkers.

 Strategies To Avoid Toxic Job Relationships